Last updated on April 10th, 2025 at 11:58 pm

 Consumers

 The best example of this is gas prices!
 At the time of this post, the war between Ukraine and Russia is still ongoing.
 This war has been a major cause of gas prices soaring north of $5 a gallon in some parts of the U.S. It should be noted that 8% of U.S. gas imports were from Russia in 2021, according to the U.S. Energy Information Administration.
 Due to America not being a fan of how Russia has been treating its fellow neighbor (Ukraine) with the war, America put sanctions on Russia.
-Part of these sanctions banned the import of gas from Russia to the US.
+Part of these sanctions banned gas import from Russia to the US.

 Businesses